 Presented below are the latest developments of the fluorescence imaging portion of Dr. Lesage’s hybrid imaging system.

-As shown in the following figure, a continuous wave (CW) laser beam (658nm, HL6512MG, Thorlabs) was delivered through an optical fiber to illuminate the bottom of the sample.
-Before being coupled into the fiber, the laser beam was filtered by an optical bandpass filter D650/20 (Chroma Technology).
+As shown in the following figure, a continuous wave (CW) laser beam (658 nm, HL6512MG, Thorlabs) was delivered through an optical fiber to illuminate the bottom of the sample.
+Before being coupled into the fiber, the laser beam was filtered by an optical bandpass filter (D650/20, Chroma Technology).
 On the opposite side, the emitted photons were selected by an optical filter (FF01-716/40, Semrock), then reflected by a mirror and eventually collected by Nüvü Camēras’ EM N2 camera.
 For optical imaging, the region of interest (ROI) was imaged in a raster-scanned fashion controlled by a pair of motorized linear stages (LSM100B, Zaber).
-For ultrasound imaging, a single-element transducer was used (10 MHz, diameter 0.25’’, F=10cm, Olympus) and the imaging was conducted in a water medium in order to couple ultrasonic pulse-echoes.
-A home-made electronic board drove the laser diode, pulsed the transducer, sampled ultrasonic signals and communicated with a computer via a USB link.
+For ultrasound imaging, a single-element transducer was used (10 MHz, 0.25″ diameter, F = 10 cm, Olympus) and the imaging was conducted in a water medium in order to couple ultrasonic pulse-echoes.
+A homemade electronic board drove the laser diode, pulsed the transducer, sampled ultrasonic signals and communicated with a computer via a USB link.
 In addition, a projector (PK101, Optoma) projected a black and white pattern on the sample to extract the boundary contour using a FFT profilometry method.

 Optical properties: μa= 1.0 mm-1; μs = 0.2 mm-1.

-Result: The maximum intensity of the fluorescence image is 13069, while being only 2183 for the control (H2O), thus indicating that 10nM Cy5.5 may be successfully detected in the phantom.
+Results: The maximum intensity of the fluorescence image is 13069, while being only 2183 for the control (H2O), thus indicating that 10nM Cy5.5 is successfully detected in the phantom.

 Fluorophore: Cy5.5; 0.2ml; concentration: 0.1 mg/ml.
 The fluorophore was injected intravenously into the blood circulation of the mouse without labelling with any peptides or proteins.